Narrowband Receive Array

 , Bool

-W - weight coefficients of antenna elements and separate sublattices
+W — weight coefficients of antenna elements and individual sublattices

-The weights of elements or sublattices given as a complex column vector P by 1, where P is the number of antenna array elements (or sublattices if the antenna array supports sublattices).
+The weights of the elements or sublattices, given as a complex column vector P by 1, where P is the number of elements of the antenna array (or sublattices, if the antenna array supports sublattices).

 Dependencies